42Zavattas/generator-bangular/README.md

 ![logos](logos/logos-sprite.png "logos")

-*Want a clean, fast and more purposed way to scaffold your project while keep at hand some build tools?*
-*Don't obstruct your code with slow things.
-Future is here.*

 ***Philosophy***

 > *« Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away. »* — ***Antoine De Saint-Exupéry***